A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 ## Attack Scenario

-In an Active Directory environment with one Windows Server 2022 and two Windows 10 machines, an attacker sends a phishing email containing a malicious payload disguised as a critical software update.
+On a standalone Windows 11 machine, an attacker sends a phishing email containing a malicious payload disguised as a critical software update.
 The victim downloads and executes the payload, establishing a reverse TCP connection to the attacker’s machine using Metasploit.
-The attacker escalates privileges, creates a new user account, and moves laterally to compromise the domain controller, gaining domain admin access.
-Sensitive data is exfiltrated from the server, and the attacker clears logs to erase traces of the attack.
+To make the attack more realistic, the attacker employs techniques to bypass Windows Defender.
+The attacker escalates privileges, creates a new user account, and compromises the machine, gaining admin access.
+Sensitive data is exfiltrated from the machine, and the attacker clears logs to erase traces of the attack.

 ## Skills Learned: